The networked input-output economic problem: Simulation results

-Simulation results depicted in Fig.~\ref{fig:open_model} verify that $\m{x}[k]$ asymptotically converges to some equilibrium $\m{x}^*$.
+Simulation results depicted in Fig.~\ref{fig:c15_open_model} verify that $\m{x}[k]$ asymptotically converges to some equilibrium $\m{x}^*$.
 The existence of non-zero demand in the fifth economic system causes non-zero value of the equilibrium price in the fourth and the fifth economic systems.
-The demand $\m{y}_i$ act as leader agents (who do not change their state values over time) in a leader-follower graph.
+The demands $\m{y}_i$ act as leader agents (who do not change their state values over time) in a leader-follower matrix-weighted graph.
 Once the matrix $\m{I}-\bar{\m{A}}$ is invertible, the state vectors of the leaders uniquely determine an equilibrium price structure $\m{x}^*=(\m{I}-\bar{\m{A}})^{-1}\m{y}$.
-Specifically, in our network, the graph in Fig.~\ref{fig:network} consists of five agents (15 vertices) and four leader vertices (L$1$--L$4$), the first industry of the fifth economic system has a constant demands from L$4$, which causes $x_{51}[k]$ to converge to 0.5 after a few iterations.
-In turn, $x_{51}[k]$ acts as nonzero demands for $x_{4p}[k]$, $p=1,2,3$, making them converge to non-zero final values.
+Specifically, in our network, the graph in Fig.~\ref{fig:c15_network} consists of five agents (15 vertices) and four leader vertices (L$1$--L$4$), the first- and the second industry of the fifth economic system have constant demands from L$3$ and L$4$, respectively.
+This causes $x_{51}[k]$, $x_{52}[k]$ to converge to 0.5 after a few iterations.
+In turn, $x_{51}[k]$, $x_{52}[k]$ act as nonzero demands for $x_{4p}[k]$, $p=1,2,3$, making them converge to non-zero final values.
+In contrast, as there is no demand on the third industry of the fifth economic system, $x_{53}[k]$ converges to 0 after a few iterations.